-- 1. To learn how to install Python, Start the Python shell. - 2.
-To learn how to perform basic calculations, performsimple control flow operations using if statements and for loops. - 3.
-To learn how to reuse code with functions. - 4.
-To describe the semantics of python programming language and illustrate the process of structuring the data using lists, dictionaries, tuples, strings and sets. - 5.
-To understand the concepts of object-oriented programming in python.
+- To learn how to install Python, Start the Python shell. - To learn to perform basic calculations, print text on the screen and create lists, and perform simple control flow operations using if statements and for loops. - To learn how to reuse code with functions.